FL0WNAWAY/DICOM_Check/README.md

-This app is designed to help troubleshoot DICOM files that fail to import into ARIA.
+This Streamlit app is designed to help troubleshoot DICOM files that fail to import into ARIA.

 - It displays a selected set of DICOM headers, along with their expected values and guidance on how to address discrepancies.
 - It allows users to download the full DICOM header, including metadata, as a TXT file.